yjmantilla/data-structs-tp2/README.md

 ## Notes

-The test case of the pdf is `TestCasePDF.txt`, the City C was modified to have demand of 50 instead of 20.
-Otherwise the example output in the pdf does not make sense.
+The test case of the pdf is `TestCasePDF.txt`.

 The test case `TestCasePDFOverDemand.txt` is the same as `TestCasePDF.txt` but with the demand of City A increased to 1500 to study what happens when the demand is higher than the supply.
 Indeed, all the supply is sent to City A and the other cities are left without supply, as city A has higher priority than the others.